Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/3d-field/index.md

 The legacy number array format for geometry data is now deprecated.
 See [here](/legacy-formats) for details.
 :::

-Many FRC libraries support the struct format, including WPILib and AdvantageKit.
+Many libraries support the struct format, including WPILib and AdvantageKit.
 The example code below shows how to log 3D pose data in Java.

 <Tabs groupId="library">
 <TabItem value="wpilib" label="WPILib" default>